 OP Stack deployment overview

-When deploying an OP Stack chain, you'll be setting up four different components.
+When deploying a standard OP Stack chain, you'll be setting up several key components.
 It's useful to understand what each of these components does before you start deploying your chain.
-The OP Stack can be deployed as a L3, which includes additional considerations.
-The following information assumes you're deploying a L2 Rollup on Ethereum.
+The following information assumes you're deploying a Rollup on Ethereum, but most concepts apply generally to any standard OP Stack deployment.

 Smart contracts